TreehouseJS/serializer/README.md

-serialize-event
+serializer
 ===============

-Serialize a DOM event to JSONML-based representation
+Serialize/Deserialize DOM nodes and events to JSON